Republic of Cuba (1902–1959): Batista dictatorship

-While Cuba had the highest ratio of hospital beds to population in Latin America, around 80% of these beds were located in the city of Havana, there was only one rural hospital and it was equipped with only 10 beds.
-In 1951 the World Bank reported that between 80–90% of children in rural areas suffered from some form of intestinal parasites, in 1956 about 13% of the rural population had a history of typhoid and 14% at one point had tuberculosis.
+While Cuba had the highest ratio of hospital beds to population in Latin America, around 80% of these beds were located in the city of Havana, there was only one rural hospital, and it was equipped with only 10 beds.
+In 1951, the World Bank reported that between 80 and 90% of children in rural areas suffered from some form of intestinal parasites, in 1956 about 13% of the rural population had a history of typhoid and 14% at one point had tuberculosis.
 A study conducted in 1959 by public health authorities found that throughout the country around 72% of the population was afflicted with parasitism and in the rural areas this percentage was as high as 86.54%.
 Only 11% of farm worker families drank milk, and rural infant mortality stood at 100 per 1000 live births.
 Only 1 in 4 peasants were able to afford regularly eating meat, eggs and fish and chronic unemployment was at 25%.
-Cuba was a very unequal society with a mere 8% of landowners owning approximately 75% of the land, the bottom fifth of the population took in 2% of the national income meanwhile one-fifth of the population took in 58% of the national income this was one of the lowest rates for the bottom 20% in the world then and even now.
+Cuba was a very unequal society with a mere 8% of landowners owning approximately 75% of the land, and while one-fifth of the population took in 58% of the national income, the bottom fifth got 2% of it, the lowest rates for the bottom 20% in the world then and even now.

-Cuba was also under a lot of influence from the United States to the point where the US controlled 80% of Cuba's trade.
-In 1959 around 40% of Cuban sugar land, almost all the cattle ranches, 90% of mines and 80% of the utilities were owned by American firms.
+Cuba was also under a lot of influence from the United States to the point where the U.S. controlled 80% of Cuba's trade.
+In 1959, around 40% of Cuban sugar land, almost all the cattle ranches, 90% of mines, and 80% of the utilities were owned by American firms.

 In 1958, Cuba was a relatively well-advanced country by Latin American standards, and in some cases by world standards.
 On the other hand, Cuba was affected by perhaps the largest labor union privileges in Latin America, including bans on dismissals and mechanization.
 They were obtained in large measure "at the cost of the unemployed and the peasants", leading to disparities.
 Between 1933 and 1958, Cuba extended economic regulations enormously, causing economic problems.
 Unemployment became a problem as graduates entering the workforce could not find jobs.
 The middle class, which was comparable to that of the United States, became increasingly dissatisfied with unemployment and political persecution.
 The labor unions supported Batista until the very end.
-Batista stayed in power until he was forced into exile in December 1958.
+Batista stayed in power until he was forced into exile in December 1958 during the Cuban Revolution.